Roaming Around The Gaspé Peninsula

 It was getting late by the time we reached the village of Carlton-sur-Mer about 20 km further west.
 Time to find a spot for the night.
 As luck would have it, we stumbled upon one of the nicest RV parks of our trip.
 Run by the village of Carlton-sur-Mer, this municipal campground occupied a large sand spit jutting out into Chaleur Bay.
 The park contained around two hundred large, graveled sites with a variety of services.
 Many were beside the ocean, just meters away from a beautiful sand beach.
 We managed to get one of the sea side sites for the night.
 The view, the beach, the site, the facilities were all fantastic – so much so that we decided to extend our stay.
 When I returned to the office to make the arrangements however, I discovered the park was fully booked for the next 3 days.
 It was the Labour Day weekend and I had completely forgotten!
-Like it or not, we would have to move on in the morning.
+Like it or not, we would have to move the following day.

 The next day, after leaving the park, we spend some time exploring the village of Carlton-sur-Mer.
 Besides the usual shops, stores and eateries, the village also boasted a magnificent microbrewery called, “Le Naufrageur”.
 Translated to English, the name means, “The Wrecker”, which is a type of pirate.
 Apparently, not all Acadians were peaceful farmers and Chaleur Bay was a popular hangout for local smugglers, buccaneers and freebooters.
-The microbrewery pays homage to these famous ancestors by not only brewing great beer but by printing their stories, legends and tales on the bottle labels.
-A brew and a history lesson, all in one – how great is that?
+The microbrewery paid homage to these famous ancestors by not only brewing great beer but by printing their stories, legends and tales on the bottle labels.
+A brew and a history lesson, all in one – how great was that?

 Dalhousie, New Brunswick